Home Warranty for Millennials: Essential Protection for First-Time Homeowners

 For most millennial homeowners in older homes, the highest-priority systems to cover are:

-2. Water Heater — A critical, frequently replaced system costing $1,600–$5,400.
+2. Water Heater: A critical, frequently replaced system costing $1,600 to $5,400.
 Most warranties include this in basic or systems-only plans.

 For most first-time buyers, a comprehensive plan covering both systems and appliances offers the best protection.
-You can also explore all available home warranty coverage options to find the plan type that best matches your situation.
+Explore all your home warranty coverage options to find the plan type that best matches your situation.

 Digital-First Features: The Millennial Checklist